 Here’s a short Biography of David Scott Lynn (DSL) and the DSL Method:

-Beginning in 1967 at age 13 with Zen-style Meditation in Martial Arts, David (DSL), developed a life-long commitment to studying & practicing Alternative Philosophies & Systems of BodyMind Health, Healing & Personal Development, and what it means to be a fully functioning Human Being. … At 19, he was introduced to physical/mental yoga by a talk given by Joel Kramer in Chicago.
+Beginning in 1967 at age 13 with Zen-style Meditation in Martial Arts, David (DSL), developed a life-long commitment to studying & practicing Alternative Philosophies & Systems of BodyMind Health, Healing & Personal Development, and what it means to be a fully functioning Human Being. … At 19, he was introduced to physical/mental yoga at a talk given by Joel Kramer in Chicago.
 (Joel has been called The Father of American Yoga and the First American Yoga Master by various people in America.)
 In 1976, after a one-month, residential intensive with Joel Kramer & Diana Alstad in Physical, Mental & Relational Yoga, DSL began teaching yoga later that year.
-(Much of DSL’s early personal & professional life & work was based substantially on Joel & Diana’s teachings.) … While teaching yoga, he studied various forms of massage therapy informally with a number of leaders in that field.
-In 1981, with no formal training yet a lot of excellent feedback from people, DSL began Private Practice as a hands-on bodyworker in Chicago.
-He quickly gained a reputation for being able to make changes and solve problems in the human body that other therapists were not. … In 1982, he studied Structural Bodywork with Daniel Blake, who was in-turn trained & certified by Ida Rolf, founder of Structural Integration or Rolfing®. …
+(Much of DSL’s early personal & professional life & work was based substantially on Joel & Diana’s yoga-related teachings.) … While teaching yoga, he studied various forms of massage therapy informally with a number of leaders in that field.
+In 1981, with no formal training, yet a lot of excellent experience with and feedback from people (including several massage therapy school owners), DSL began Private Practice as a hands-on bodyworker in Chicago.
+He quickly gained a reputation for being able to make changes and solve problems in the human body other therapists were not. … In 1982, he studied Structural Bodywork with Daniel Blake, who had been trained & certified by Ida Rolf, founder of Structural Integration or Rolfing®. … DSL also worked directly with several alternative/wholistic medical and osteopathic physicians, learning and applying that experience and insight into his system of therapeutics.

 Since then, DSL has Cross-Trained in a number of areas: